Anello-Photonics/docs-A1/docs/communication_messaging.rst

 -	The lead code identifier for each record is '#'
 -	All data fields are delimited by a comma
 - Each log ends with a hexadecimal checksum preceded by an asterisk and followed by a line termination using the carriage return and line feed characters
-- The checksum is an XOR of all the bytes between # and \*, written in hexadecimal
+- The checksum is an XOR of all the bytes between # and \*, written in hexadecimal (letters must be uppercase)
 - APIMU messages are transmitted at the output data rate (ODR) setting
 - APINS messages are transmitted at 100 Hz
 - APGPS messages are transmitted at 4 Hz